cloudbees/cloudbees-examples/cloudbees-cd/kubernetes/gke/demo.md

 # GKE example CloudBees CD/RO demo installation

+This example provides instructions on how to set up a demo installation of CloudBees CD/RO in a GKE cluster.
+This environment can be used to experiment with CloudBees CD/RO, and includes the following components:

+* CloudBees CD/RO server (`flow-server`)

+* CloudBees CD/RO web server (`web-server`)

+* CloudBees Analytics server (`cloudbees-devopsinsight`)

+* The repository server (`flow-repository`)

+* A bound agent (`flow-bound-agent`), which serves as a local agent for the CloudBees CD/RO and repository servers.

+* Built-in MariaDB database
+  * To install an external database, a CloudBees CD/RO enterprise license is required.
+For more information on licenses, refer to the CloudBees CD/RO [Licenses](https://docs.cloudbees.com/docs/cloudbees-cd/latest/set-up-cdro/licenses) documentation.

 >**IMPORTANT**
 >
 >All examples provided are for informational purposes only.
 They are not meant to be used in production environments, but only to provide working demonstrations of such environments.